-Lara is a results-oriented professional with an established record of cultivating strong cross-disciplinary teams and cross-sector relationships, system-building, and managing change efforts to promote organizational effectiveness and efficiency.
-She brings more than 20 years of experience in leadership, project management, systems building, grant writing, and strategy development.
+Lara is a results-oriented professional with an established record of cultivating strong cross-sector relationships, leading cross-disciplinary teams, and managing change efforts to promote organizational effectiveness and efficiency.
+She brings more than 25 years of experience in leadership, project management, systems-building, grant writing, and strategy development.

 Since joining the Pear Associates team in January 2023, Lara has provided strategic planning, grant writing, nonprofit board development, and needs assessment support to organizations including Boys & Girls Club of Souhegan Valley, Family Promise North Shore Boston, Health Resources in Action, Lowell Community Health Center, Lowell Public Schools, Manchester Community Resource Center, Massachusetts Association of Community Health Workers, New England Justice for Our Neighbors, New Hampshire Coalition to End Homelessness, New Hampshire Council for Thriving Children, New Hampshire Department of Health and Human Services, Pittsfield Youth Workshop, Roxbury Community College, The Innocent Convicts, The Mayhew Program, and YWCA NH.